-ACTIVITY POWER OF COUNCIL REGULATION II(4) REG NO. DELEGATED AUTHORITY FURTHER INFORMATION AND CONTEXT Leases of equipment As above 4.10.2 Follows capital project approvals route (see 4.10.3) where significant equipment lease Approval will mirror tiered approach adopted for Capital Project approval (see 4.10.3) Council Finance Committee for other items Purchase, refurbishment, development of land, property and equipment Provide the buildings premises furniture and apparatus and other means needed for carrying on the work of the University 4.10.3 >£5m: no delegation Council is advised by Council Finance Committee £1m to £5m: Council Finance Committee (Council on request and for information) No further delegation within these parameters Council receives retrospective reporting from Council Finance Committee £250k to £1m: Council Finance Committee Further delegation within these parameters to the President & Vice-Chancellor, advised by UEB and UEB Estates and Capital Sub-Group or UEB IT Sub-Group in the case of IT capital expenditure £50k to £250k: Council Finance Committee Further delegation to two signatories: Chief Financial Officer or an Authorised Financial Officer and one of the Provost & Deputy Vice-Chancellor or Director of Infrastructure
+SECTION 2: POWERS DEL ACTIVITY POWER OF COUNCIL REGULATION II(4) REG NO. DELEGATED AUTHORITY FURTHER INFORMATION AND CONTEXT Leases of equipment As above 4.10.2 Follows capital project approvals route (see 4.10.3) where significant equipment lease Approval will mirror tiered approach adopted for Capital Project approval (see 4.10.3) Council Finance Committee for other items Purchase, refurbishment, development of land, property and equipment Provide the buildings premises furniture and apparatus and other means needed for carrying on the work of the University 4.10.3 £10m and over: no delegation Council is advised by Council Finance Committee £5m and over and up to £10m: Council Finance Committee (Council on request and for information) No further delegation within these parameters Council receives retrospective reporting from Council Finance Committee £1m and over and up to £5m: Council Finance Committee Further delegation within these parameters to the President & Vice-Chancellor, advised by UEB and UEB Estates and Capital Sub-Group or UEB IT Sub-Group in the case of IT capital expenditure £50k and over and up to £1m: Council Finance Committee Further delegation to two signatories: Chief Financial Officer or an Authorised Financial Officer and one of the Provost & Deputy Vice-Chancellor or Director of Infrastructure

-ACTIVITY POWER OF COUNCIL REGULATION II(4) REG NO. DELEGATED AUTHORITY FURTHER INFORMATION AND CONTEXT Purchase, refurbishment, development of land and property As above 4.10.3 Council and Council Finance Committee Chair approval No further delegation Offline approval route in exceptional circumstances Initial approval through UEB Estates and Capital Sub-Group or UEB IT Sub-Group in the case of IT capital expenditure and University Executive Board.
-Business cases provided to the next meetings for formal notification of approval route taken Acquisition of management information systems As above 4.10.3 Council and Council Finance Committee Follows capital project approvals route (see 4.10.3) Sale of land and property As above 4.10.3 Council and Council Finance Committee Further delegation detailed within the Financial Regulations Council receives retrospective reporting from Council Finance Committee Disposal of Furniture and Equipment (other than for recycling or scrap) As above 4.10.3 Council and Council Finance Committee Further delegation detailed within the Financial Regulations Ability to borrow money and give security: Borrow or raise money in any manner and, in particular, by the issue of notes, bonds, loan stock, shares, stock, warrants or any other instrument or security of any kind 4.10.3 (a) Amendments to the internal borrowing limit (a) Council (a) No further delegation of the internal borrowing limit (b) Authority to borrow up to the internal borrowing limit (b) Council Finance Committee (b) Council receives retrospective reporting from Council Finance Committee
+SECTION 2: POWERS DELEGATED BY COUNCIL ACTIVITY POWER OF COUNCIL REGULATION II(4) REG NO. DELEGATED AUTHORITY FURTHER INFORMATION AND CONTEXT Purchase, refurbishment, development of land and property As above 4.10.3 Council and Council Finance Committee Chair approval No further delegation Offline approval route in exceptional circumstances Initial approval through UEB Estates and Capital Sub-Group or UEB IT Sub-Group in the case of IT capital expenditure and University Executive Board.
+Business cases provided to the next meetings for formal notification of approval route taken Acquisition of management information systems As above 4.10.3 Council and Council Finance Committee Follows capital project approvals route (see 4.10.3) Sale of land and property As above 4.10.3 Council and Council Finance Committee Approval will mirror tiered approach adopted for Capital Project approval (see 4.10.3) Further delegation detailed within the Financial Regulations Council receives retrospective reporting from Council Finance Committee Disposal of Furniture and Equipment (other than for recycling or scrap) As above 4.10.3 Council and Council Finance Committee Further delegation detailed within the Financial Regulations Ability to borrow money and give security: Borrow or raise money in any manner and, in particular, by the issue of notes, bonds, loan stock, shares, stock, warrants or any other instrument or security of any kind 4.10.4 (a) Amendments to the internal borrowing limit Council Council is advised by the Council Finance Committee (b) Authority to borrow up to the internal borrowing limit